 People do not travel to be ethical.
 I would even go as far as saying that I believe that most volunteer tourists are not enrolling to be completely altruistic.
 My experience tells me that the main reason people travel from England is to relax somewhere warm but many people from around the world travel to create memories, to experiencing something different from their everyday lives, eat interesting food and ‘to get away from it all’.
 Tourism companies will obviously be switched on to tourists motivations and that’s potentially why they are not turned on by responsible travel.

-The main obstacle you will need to overcome is tourism organisations already have a preconception of what responsible tourism is and within profit making organisations, it is not always the best one.
+The main obstacle you will need to overcome is tourism organisations already have a preconception of what responsible tourism is and within profit-making organisations, it is not always the best one.
 Most tourists simply do not consider ethics when they choose a holiday, so companies do not spend to promote it.
 However, tourists will want to have a very positive memorable experience.
-Travelers, holiday makers, tourists love to brag and tell stories of their travels and to be honest most of the time, if it is a good story, people love to listen.
+Travellers, holidaymakers, tourists love to brag and tell stories of their travels and to be honest most of the time, if it is a good story, people love to listen.
 Stories are a way people connect others to their experiences.
 By telling a great responsible travel story, one that tourists would be excited to hear, you can connect, listen and engage anybody with the concept and inspire them to buy into it.
 All this without even muttering the dreaded eco-warrior tongue!

 3, There’s money to be made

-Everyday I speak to people who are looking for something authentic, exciting and ‘different’.
+Every day I speak to people who are looking for something authentic, exciting and ‘different’.
 Today I spoke to a family with 2 children who every year travel to Florida Disney Land with another family.
 They book through Thompson because its safe and they know that nothing will happen.
-But after talking it through, they all realized they don’t like ‘artificial’ trips and large crowds and that its wasn’t a very enjoyable holiday at all!
+But after talking it through, they all realized they don’t like ‘artificial’ trips and large crowds and that it wasn’t a very enjoyable holiday at all!
 This time they are opting for a responsible wildlife experience in Asia and bringing the other family with them.
 I like to think responsible travel as giving people what they want without them even knowing it.
 People are now looking for more meaningful experiences which means you can follow the mantra ‘do well by doing good’.

 Sustainability in tourism doesn’t have to be about saving a rain forest, the Travel Foundation explains that by using the sustainability concept you can reduce costs, improve efficiency and gain customers.
 For an example, it doesn’t take a rocket scientist to work out that if you pay staff a fairer wage you will get better customer service, or if you save energy you will reduce your overheads.
-Sounds pretty good so far… but if you ‘do’ decide to save the rain forest as well and create a ‘green’ and ‘ethical’ holiday you may also gain a foothold in the huge Chinese tourism market that prefers green destinations and will pay more for it.
+Sounds pretty good so far… but if you ‘do’ decide to save the rainforest as well and create a ‘green’ and ‘ethical’ holiday you may also gain a foothold in the huge Chinese tourism market that prefers green destinations and will pay more for it.

 4, It doesn’t have to be off the beaten track

 This is a simple one, and perhaps why a lot of people do not want a responsible holiday.
-For some reason it has adopted the connotation that to be on a responsible holiday you need to cut your way through jungle, eat turkeys head and feet soup with hill tribes and sleep on a hard bed with insects.
-This is simply not true, it can be luxury, you can relax on a beach, it can be very comfortable and it also can be easy and safe and enjoyable for family’s.
+For some reason, it has adopted the connotation that to be on a responsible holiday you need to cut your way through a jungle, eat turkeys head and feet soup with hill tribes and sleep on a hard bed with insects.
+This is simply not true, it can be luxury, you can relax on a beach, it can be very comfortable and it also can be easy and safe and enjoyable for families.